glennhenry/cs-notes/docs/computer-and-programming-fundamentals/07-memory/memory.md

 When we assign `a = 5`, a memory object representing the value `5` is created and stored.
 The variable `a` is then associated with this object.
 Later, when we assign `a = 3`, assuming numbers are immutable, a new memory object representing the value `3` is created.
 The variable `a` is updated to reference this new object.
 The original object representing `5` remains in memory until it is cleaned up by the [garbage collector](/computer-and-programming-fundamentals/memory#garbage-collection) or manually released in lower-level programming languages.

+#### Object

+Object can refer to object in [OOP](/computer-and-programming-fundamentals/object-oriented-programming), which is a particular instance of a class.
+In general, when we refer to object, we tend to describe it as anything that has name or identifier, such as a variable.

+#### Null

+Null, also known as **nil**, is a special value that represents the absence of a value.
+It is often used to indicate that a variable or pointer does not currently point to any valid data.

 #### Pointer & Reference

 A **pointer** is a variable that stores the memory address of another variable.
 It "points" to the location in memory where the actual data is stored.